 Lake Como Gudie – insider tip

-Only some people know that looking at the whole of Lake Como from a precise point is possible.
+Only some people know that looking at the whole of Lake Como from a precise point of view is possible.
 So, if you reach the Lake’s center by boat, you can admire all three branches: Como, Lecco, and Colico.

-The best-kept secret is the “Sagra di San Giovanni.
-A fireworks event that usually happens in June.
-Therefore, book a boat, take some wine and a dessert, and join the hundreds of locals to watch the fireworks.
+The best-kept secret is the Sagra di San Giovanni, a fireworks event usually in June.
+Book a boat, bring some wine and a dessert, and join the hundreds of locals to watch the fireworks.

 While many tourists flock to the famous towns of Bellagio, Varenna, and Menaggio, there’s a lesser-known ancient path known as the Greenway del Lago di Como, which shares Ghachem.
 This walking route, approximately 10km, connects the village of Colonno to Cadenabbia.
 It offers spectacular views of the Lake, charming ancient alleys, and old villas.
 It’s less-frequented than the main tourist spots, offering a quieter, more authentic Lake Como experience.”